£150,000 Mortgage : Monthly Repayments & Income Requirements

 The below table shows how much impact the interest rate and term of your mortgage can have on your repayments.

-With the Bank of England base rate currently at 5.25% (October 2023) and the average mortgage rates between 5%-6% the repayment figures under these columns would be the most realistic at present.
-However, as the base rate comes back down in the future then mortgage lenders should follow suit and reduce their rates too.
+With the Bank of England base rate currently at 5.25% (April 2024) and the average mortgage rates between 5%-6% the repayment figures under these columns would be the most realistic.
+However, as the base rate falls in the future, mortgage lenders should follow suit and reduce their rates too.

 The mortgage term and interest rates that you qualify for will depend on a range of factors that could impact upon your repayments – both directly and indirectly – such as: